-The Top Rated Super Bowl Commercial Each Year, 1989 to Present
+The Top Rated Super Bowl Commercial Each Year

-It’s easy to remember zany Super Bowl commercials from years past.
-But this year, viewers wanted a simple story with a lot of heart, according to USA Today’s Ad Meter poll.
 Since 1989, USA Today has asked viewers to sit through the beer ads, candy commercials, and those awful GoDaddy spots to pick the best.
-(In 2013, they expanded their online operations to poll 7619 panelists who were asked to watch the entire broadcast and, in live time, score each commercial on a scale of 1 to 10.)
-Here’s a look back at the winners.
+Last year, they expanded their online operations to poll 7619 panelists who were asked to watch the entire broadcast and, in live time, score each commercial on a scale of 1 to 10.
+As you prepare to judge 2014's commerical offerings, let's take a look back at the best of previous years:

 1989 – American Express

 In a fairly straightforward commercial (OK, straightforward for the Super Bowl), actors Jon Lovitz and Dana Carvey, who were both on Saturday Night Live at the time, use their credit cards to get to the big game in Miami.
 Lovitz has trouble with his Visa, while Carvey is in paradise with his American Express.

 Announcers, including the likes of Harry Caray, call an event that keeps changing sports with shots of Wayne Gretzky, Michael Jordan, and Bo Jackson.
 The phrase “Nice shoes” keeps being used.
 Oh, and there’s even a Richard Nixon joke.

 1991 – Diet Pepsi